Striped hyena: Diet

-The striped hyena is primarily a scavenger which feeds mainly on ungulate (such as such as zebra, wildebeest, gazelle and impala) carcasses in different stages of decomposition, fresh bones, cartilages, ligaments, and bone marrow.
+The striped hyena is primarily a scavenger which feeds mainly on ungulate (such as zebra, wildebeest, gazelle and impala) carcasses in different stages of decomposition, fresh bones, cartilages, ligaments, and bone marrow.
 It crushes long bones into fine particles and swallows them, though sometimes entire bones are eaten whole.
 The striped hyena is not a fussy eater, though it has an aversion to vulture flesh.
 It will occasionally attack and kill any animal it can overcome, like hare, rodents, reptiles and birds.
 It hunts prey by running it down, grabbing its flanks or groin and inflicting mortal wounds by tearing out the viscera.
 In Turkmenistan, the species is recorded to feed on wild boar, kulan, porcupines, and tortoises.
 A seasonal abundance of oil willow fruits is an important food source in Uzbekistan and Tajikistan, while in the Caucasus, it is grasshoppers.
 In Israel, the striped hyena feeds on garbage, carrion, and fruits.
 In eastern Jordan, its main sources of food are feral horse and water buffalo carcasses and village refuse.
 It has been suggested that only the large hyenas of the Middle East, Asia minor, central Asia, and the Indian subcontinent attack large prey, with no evidence of the smaller Arabian and east African populations doing so.
 Because of its scavenging diet, the striped hyena requires more water to survive than most other carnivores.
 When eating, the striped hyena gorges itself until satisfied, though hyenas with cubs will transport food to their dens.
 Because of the high content of calcium in its diet, the feces of the striped hyena becomes white very rapidly, and can be visible from long distances.